 Chemical vs. Mineral Sunscreens

-You'll know a sunscreen is made with chemical sun blockers if your product label contains ingredients like avobenzone, oxybenzone, octinoxate, and octisalate.
+A sunscreen is made with chemical sun blockers if the product label contains ingredients like avobenzone, oxybenzone, octinoxate, and octisalate.
 On the other hand, mineral sunscreens contain naturally derived ingredients like titanium oxide or zinc oxide.
-Some people can be more sensitive to chemical sunscreens, and research published in 2019 indicates that chemical sunscreens may be contributing to declining coral reefs (some places, like Hawaii, have even banned the sale of certain chemical sunscreens.)
+Some people can be more sensitive to chemical sunscreens, and research published in 2019 indicates that chemical sunscreens may be contributing to declining coral reefs.
+(Some places, like Hawaii, have even banned the sale of certain chemical sunscreens.)
 Increasingly, however, many sunscreens are made with a combination of chemical and natural ingredients.